 Photometric Responses from the Shroud by Peter M. Schumacher (.pdf format) [24k] (From the 1999 Richmond Conference)

-This paper is written by the man who developed the VP-8 Image Analyzer (an instrument originally used by NASA for mapping planetary images) that was used by researchers in 1976 to scientifically visualize the dimensional (3-D) information encoded in the Shroud image for the first time.
+This paper is written by the man who developed and installed the VP-8 Image Analyzer that was used by researchers in 1976 to scientifically visualize the dimensional (3-D) information encoded in the Shroud image for the first time.

 Pierre Barbet Revisited by Frederick T. Zugibe, M.D., Ph.D.